Observation-Management-Service/ewms-workflow-management-service/README.md

 # ewms-workflow-management-service

+A Workflow Management Service for EWMS

-The external interface for EWMS
+The WMS is both the central component and the external interface for the Event Workflow Management System (EWMS).
+This service:

+- Processes external requests for HTCondor-served, [task](#task)-based [workflows](#workflow).
+- Translates workflows into actionable instructions.
+- Serves as the central communicator among EWMS components.
+- Manages workloads based on resources and workflow status.

 ## API Documentation